stoe/template-gc/readme.md

 # template-gc

-> A template for Golang CLIs.
+> A template for Golang CLI apps.

 ## Install